atomic_queue

 These queues anticipate that a thread doing push or pop may complete step 1 and then be preempted before completing step 2.

 An algorithm is lock-free if there is guaranteed system-wide progress.
-These queue guarantee system-wide progress by the following properties:
+These queues guarantee system-wide progress by the following properties:

 Preemption